-- We can show that the clustering produced is an O(1) approximation with high probability during the entire history of a pseudo-algebraic motion-not only at a particular instant; this addresses one of the most common concerns when randomization is used in kinetic algorithms. - The clustering generated by the algorithm is smooth in the sense that, degeneracies aside, clusters always change by adding or deleting a small (polylog) number of nodes; furthermore, when new centers need to appear, they are created near existing centers.
-This allows the incremental updating of information maintained by an application and convenient initialization of newly formed centers.

-- The algorithm can be implemented in a distributed fashion: each node need only reason about the nodes visible to it. - If a node can sense when its set of neighbors changes within certain subregions of its visibility range, the algorithm can be implemented without any knowledge of the actual positions of the nodes.
+- We can show that the clustering produced is an O(1) approximation. - The clustering generated by the algorithm is smooth in the sense that, degeneracies aside, clusters always change by adding or deleting a small (polylog) number of nodes; furthermore, when new centers need to appear, they are created near existing centers.
+This allows the incremental updating of information maintained by an application and convenient initialization of newly formed centers. - The algorithm supports dynamic insertion and deletion of nodes, with the same update bound as for a certificate failure. - The algorithm can be implemented in a distributed fashion: each node need only reason about the nodes visible to it. - If a node can sense when its set of neighbors changes within certain subregions of its visibility range, the algorithm can be implemented without any knowledge of the actual positions of the nodes.
 This is advantageous in mobile networking applications in which a GPS-type device would be expensive to provide with every mobile node.
-Hybrid schemes are also possible, where a node uses kinetic-style prediction to estimate roughly when such events might occur and employs active sensing (e.g., polling) only then, so as to minimize power consumption.
+Hybrid schemes are also possible, where a node uses kineticstyle prediction to estimate roughly when such events might occur and employs active sensing (e.g., polling) only then, so as to minimize power consumption.